FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 ### Part E (Optional)
 ### Servo Control with Joystick

 In the class kit, you should be able to find the [Qwiic Servo Controller](https://www.sparkfun.com/products/16773) and [Micro Servo Motor SG51](https://www.adafruit.com/product/2201).
-The Qwiic Servo Controller will need external power supply to drive, which are included in your kits.
+The Qwiic Servo Controller will need external power supply to drive, which are included in your kit.
 Connect the servo controller to the miniPiTFT through qwiic connector and connect the external battery to the 2-Pin JST port (ower port) on the servo controller.
 Connect your servo to channel 2 on the controller, make sure the brown is connected to GND and orange is connected to PWM.

 <img src="Servo_Setup.jpg" width="400"/>